CU-DBMI/set-website/_posts/2023-11-15-Codesgiving-Part-1.md

 One template for reporting issues is through a "user story".
 A user story typically comes in the form: `As a < type of user >, I want < some goal > so that < some reason >.` ([Mountain Goat Software: User Stories](https://www.mountaingoatsoftware.com/agile/user-stories)).
 Alongside the story, it can help to add in a snippet of code which exemplifies a problem, new functionality, or a potential adjacent / similar solution.
-As a general principle, be as __be as specific as you can without going overboard__.
+As a general principle, __be as specific as you can without going overboard__.
 Include things like programming language version, operating system, and other system dependencies that might be related.
-Once you have a good written description of the need be sure to submit it where it can be seen by the relevant development community.
+Once you have a good written description of the need, be sure to submit it where it can be seen by the relevant development community.
 For GitHub-based work, this is usually a GitHub Issue, but can also entail discussion board posts to gather buy-in or consensus before proceeding.

 ### What Happens After You Submit a Bug or Feature Report?